• Skip to primary navigation

 Green salad is super healthy, with a rich balance of fiber, vitamins, and minerals.
 Feta cheese even packs a small dose of protein, which you could amplify by adding toasted walnuts or crunchy Air-Fryer Chickpeas.
 The balsamic vinaigrette is also a much lighter dressing than some creamier options like ranch, which is higher in fat.
 This recipe is also gluten-free, low-carb and can be made dairy-free by using a plant-based feta.

-Fresh mixed greens salad with cherry tomatoes, cucumbers, red onions, feta cheese, and balsamic vinaigrette on a white marble background for healthy eating.
+Ingredients for green salad: mixed greens, cherry tomatoes, cucumbers, red onions, feta cheese, and balsamic vinaigrette.

 What Exactly Are “Mixed Greens”?